 Figure 1.
 White-tailed deer fawn hiding in cover while the mother is off feeding.

 When out enjoying nature, it is not uncommon to come upon a fawn tucked away under brushy cover, alone (Figure 1).
 At first glance it may appear that the fawn has been abandoned by its mother, but this is rarely the case.
 This is actually part of the doe’s strategy to keep her fawn alive.
-Caching fawns in heavy cover serve! s to keep the fawn out of site and away from would be predators.
+Caching fawns in heavy cover serves to keep the fawn out of sight and away from would be predators.
 A fawn will instinctively stay bedded down, remain motionless, and silent until its mother returns from feeding.
 If harassed however, the fawn may eventually leave the safety of cover, bleat in distress which results in the doe returning immediately to her fawn.

 If you happen upon a fawn in the wild you should not handle or harass it.
 Handling young fawns can distress not only the fawn, but the mother that is likely close by.
 If you happen to find a fawn cached in the woods, admire its hiding spot, spotted camouflage pattern and perhaps snap a photo.
 Take pride in knowing that the young fawn is not an abandoned orphan and will soon grow into the largest wild mammal in Indiana.